CCN-Support/CCN_Wiki/docs/source/mri.rst

 - Safety certification expires after one year.
 Every safety-certified user is required to renew their certification annually.
 - To get recertified, log into BruinLearn, click "Modules" in the left-hand sidebar, and scroll down to the Recertification Module.
 Complete the two requirements:

-   1. Fill out an updated metal screening form for yourself.
-This form must be resubmitted every year to make sure you as a CCN user do not have any new implants or devices that preclude you from entering the MR environment.
+   1. Submit an updated metal screening form to identify any new implants or devices that may preclude you from entering the MR environment.
    2. Pass the MRI Recertification Exam.
-There is no password necessary to access it.
+No password is required.

-- Email CCN staff as instructed by the module when you have passed both requirements.
+   3. Email CCN staff as instructed in the module after completing both requirements.

-- Please only email CCN staff about recertification if you have passed these requirements, are experiencing BruinLearn issues, or have questions about the conceptual materials.
-Consult your labmates and carefully read the detailed guide linked above before sending CCN questions about how to get recertified.
+- For procedural questions, first consult your labmates and the detailed guide above.
+Contact CCN staff about completed requirements, BruinLearn problems, or questions about the course material.

 .. warning::

-   **IMPORTANT:** If you have not scanned much or at all in the interim year between (re)certifications, passing the Recertification Exam will not be sufficient to  recertify you. *CCN will request that you repeat some or all of the full certification process.*
+   **IMPORTANT:** If you have not scanned much or at all since your last certification, passing the Recertification Exam will not be sufficient to recertify you. *CCN will request that you repeat some or all of the full certification process.*

    This is an important precaution to make sure that every CCN user is familiar and up to date regarding safety protocols and equipment.
 If you have not been regularly scanning at CCN since you were last certified, email ccnsupport@g.ucla.edu to discuss your situation.

 1.3  FAQ: Safety Certification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**My lab has no solid plan regarding whether or not I will be scanning.
-Should I still get certified just in case?**
+**Should I get certified if I do not yet expect to scan?**

+ CCN supports training enough active team members to cover unexpected absences, but discourages certification solely for possible future use.
+If you scan little or not at all, you will need to repeat some or all of the certification process at renewal; see 1.2 How to Renew Safety Certification.

-- CCN discourages the practice of having lab members get certified "just in case" when there is no real expectation that they will scan.
-Safety certification should not be treated like a membership or subscription that can be "re-upped" easily at any time.
+- CCN discourages the practice of having lab members get certified "just in case" when there is no realistic expectation that they will scan routinely.
+Pursue certification when you expect to begin scanning soon and remain active throughout the year.
+Regular scanning is critical for the user to remain familiar with safety procedures, problem solving, and emergency protocols.
-- Only get certified if you are realistically going to start scanning soon and maintain a level of scan activity throughout the year.
-The reason is that time is a crucial factor when it comes to maintaining a safe MR environment.
-The more time passes between certification and regular scanning, the less confident CCN can be that you remain prepared to adequately respond in an emergency situation.
-- That being said, CCN understands--and supports--building a robust scan team, such that the lab has multiple certified members who can step in when scheduled users are unexpectedly unavailable.
+- CCN supports the goal of training enough active team members to cover unexpected absences.
 Please be judicious in deciding which and how many lab members pursue safety certification.
 - Once certified, make an effort to stay active and do not allow months to pass with no scan activity.
-If you do not scan much or at all after becoming certified, CCN will ask that you repeat some or all of the certification process when it comes time for you to renew your status (see "Warning" box above).
-Do not get certified, scan once, then expect to become recertified again next year by simply taking the online Recertification Exam.
+If you do not scan much or at all after becoming certified, you will need to repeat some or all of the certification process at renewal; see 1.2 :ref:`renew_cert`.

-**I've been safety certified with CCN before.
-How do I get recertified?**

-- See the previous section: :ref:`renew_cert`.
-To summarize:
-- **Users who have been actively scanning at CCN since they were last certified**: Follow the instructions in the Recertification Module on BruinLearn.
-You will need to submit an updated metal screening form for yourself and pass the MRI Recertification Exam.
-- **Users who have not been actively/regularly scanning at CCN** since they were last certified*: The online MRI Recertification Exam will not be sufficient to renew your certification.
+**How do I renew a previous or expired certification?**

+- If you have been actively scanning and your certification is current, follow 1.2 :ref:`renew_cert`.
+- If you have not been regularly scanning or your certification has expired, email ccnsupport@g.ucla.edu.
 You will need to repeat some or all of the full certification process.
-Email ccnsupport@g.ucla.edu to discuss your situation.
-- **Users whose certification has expired**: This indicates that you have not been actively scanning at CCN for quite some time, because only users with un-expired certification can be scheduled on scans.
-You will need to repeat some or all of the full certification process.
-Email ccnsupport@g.ucla.edu to discuss your situation.

-**I was certified a few years ago.
-Can I just take the Recertification Exam or skip some of the certification steps?**

-- No. Safety is always the top priority.
-CCN must be fully confident that all certified users are prepared to respond in an emergency situation.
-Even if you were a PI or have been scanning at another institution in the meantime, there is no way to remember all of the crucial information covered during certification training if you have not been active at CCN since you were last certified.
-Even though MR safety principles are the same regardless of institution, each site is different and the locations of emergency buttons and tools will be different.
-The course materials, assignments, and exams themselves are also periodically updated.
+Prior experience at CCN or another institution does not replace familiarity with CCN’s current equipment, emergency procedures, and training materials.

 **I can log into BruinLearn, but don't see the Staglin Safety course.**